 The Apollo 13 astronauts

-Lovell, 42, was the world's most traveled astronaut.
-He had three missions and 572 spaceflight hours of experience.
+At age 42, Lovell was the world's most traveled astronaut when he joined the Apollo 13 mission, with three missions and 572 spaceflight hours under his belt.
 Lovell participated in Apollo 8, the first mission to circle the moon, and flew two Gemini missions — including a 14-day endurance run.

 'Houston, we've had a problem'